openbmc/openbmc/poky/documentation/sdk-manual/intro.rst

 In summary, the extensible and standard SDK share many features.
 However, the extensible SDK has powerful development tools to help you more quickly develop applications.
-Following is a table that summarizes the primary differences between the standard and extensible SDK types when considering which to build:
+Here is a table that summarizes the primary differences between the standard and extensible SDK types when considering which to build: